 We are attempting to develop some templates for folks to start with.
 If you have one that would us to post, please send to us.

 Posting Printing Alternatives

 As our poster printing service is subsizided by the BSOE Dean, BELS does not print posters for individuals and groups not associated with BSOE.
-Also, should the BELS poster printer be down for repair or should BELS not be able to print your poster in time, we suggest the following services be used.
+Also, should the BELS poster printer be down for repair or should BELS not be able to print your poster in time, the following services should be explored.

 UCSC Printing Services - No longer printing posters

 UCSC printing services consolidated with mail services and stopped printing posters Summer 2011.
 For other issues they are located in basement of the Jack Baskin Engineering Building and are co-located with the Post Office (UCSC Mail Services) near the loading dock.

 Fed-Ex Office Print Center - Downtown Santa Cruz